No Boil Lasagna

-Make up some garlic bread, toss a salad and you are ready to go!
-Here is a fool-proof recipe to make a fabulously delicious lasagna for the masses!
+Make up some garlic bread, toss a salad and a lasagna dinner for a crowd is ready!
+Here is a fool-proof recipe to make a fabulously delicious lasagna for the masses.

 I love this recipe because it uses no boil lasagna sheets, I just find it so much easier!
 To make things even easier, I make my giant lasagna in a disposable dish instead of having to scrub caked on cheese for hours on end.